 The solution?
 It all comes down to the SEC

 Let’s start with the Securities and Exchange Commission, aka the SEC, the government body that regulates and monitors the stock market and the investors and firms that participate in it.
 In theory, the SEC is there to create regulations that protect investors and make sure they’re not getting screwed over (*ahem* payment for order flow), as we saw in Jon’s interview with current SEC chairman Gary Gensler in this episode, they’re in a very tough spot.

 As Jon said, they’re the sheriff and they’re outgunned.
 They don’t have enough resources — their entire budget is roughly two billion dollars a year while Wall Street spends tens of billions of dollars annually on technology alone — and they definitely can’t keep pace with the technological advancements that are happening constantly in the financial industry.
 When the SEC does go after firms for breaking the rules, they’re only able to levy fines.
 (The more serious crimes are referred to the Department of Justice, but that’s a rare occurrence.)
 Most companies just write these off as the cost of doing business.

 So, how do we make it less challenging to keep this greedy band of Wall St. bros in check?
-Here’s what came out of the panel on the show and also our podcast with Rob Jackson:
+Here are some ideas:

 Crowdsourcing corruption busting